National Federation of Music Clubs

 The National Federation of Music Clubs (NFMC) is an American non-profit philanthropic music organization that promotes American music, performers, and composers.
 NFMC endeavors to strengthen quality music education by supporting "high standards of musical creativity and performance."
 NFMC headquarters are located in Greenwood, Indiana.
+Since its founding in 1898, the NFMC has grown into one of the world’s largest music organizations with club and individual members of all ages.
+The NFMC is chartered by the Congress of the United States, and is the only music organization member of the United Nations.

 History

 The National Federation of Music Clubs was founded in 1898 and became an NGO member of the United Nations in 1949.
 It was chartered by the U.S. Congress in 1982.